-To complete the training, you must at least complete 3 of the 15 optional modules.
+To complete the training, you must at least complete 4 of the 16 optional modules.
 After that, you will gain access to the main and final modules that are required to obtain the certificate.
-To complete a module, you will have to obtain a mark of 100% on the associated quiz.
+To complete a module, you’ll need to obtain a mark of 80% or higher on the associated quiz.

 Earned Course Points: